iAbhishek91/learn-docker-kubernetes/kubernetes/CKS/07c-seccomp.md

 However if we want to restrict any system call, use Seccomp.

-Allowing application to make any syscalls(all 435), basically increases the attack surface.
+By default Linux allows application to make any syscalls(all 435), basically increases the attack surface.

 ## Check if seccomp is enable